Please note that the doctors rotate Saturdays and that their schedules are subject to change.

 Dr. Ellie Shelburne

 Dr. Ellie Shelburne earned her BA in Biology at Yale University in 1989 followed by her DVM from Michigan State University in 1993.
 She practiced small animal medicine in Oregon for 7 years.
 While in Oregon, she co-founded the Feral Cat Coalition of Oregon, a nonprofit organization dedicated to spaying and neutering homeless cats.
 Dr. Shelburne moved back East in 2000 after purchasing the Northampton Veterinary Clinic with Dr. Paporello.
 In practice, Dr. Shelburne has a special interest in feline internal medicine and smaller animals such as rabbits and rats.
 She lives here in Northampton and frequently can be seen biking to work.
 Her two boys have flown the nest but her husband, daughter, two cats and two dogs all still remain to keep her happy and busy.

 Dr. Lori Paporello

 Dr. Lori Paporello is a 1996 graduate of Michigan State College of Veterinary Medicine and a 1990 graduate of Boston University School of Law.
 She practiced small animal veterinary medicine in Oregon for 4 years where she served as President of the Feral Cat Coalition of Oregon from 1998-2000.
-Dr Paporello’s professional interests are in small animal internal medicine and geriatrics.
+Dr. Paporello’s professional interests are in small animal internal medicine and geriatrics.
 Dr. Paporello has a special interest in ultrasound and has completed educational courses in abdominal ultrasound, echocardiography and telemedicine.
-Her family includes a daughter, Lanie, her little dogs, Jada and Tilly, and her three legged kitties, Cecil and Scout.
+Her family includes a daughter, Lanie, her little dogs, Jada and Tilly, her three legged kitties, Cecil and Scout, as well as her daughter’s horse Pluto.
+When she’s not at her daughter’s horse shows, she tries to squeeze in some tennis and meditation.

 Dr. Leanne Ksiazek